 9. Replace the plate on the throttle shaft.
 The numbers on the plate must face out and the modified notch must be adjacent to the plugged bore hole(green arrow in the photo above) and NOT the open hole on the carburetor.
 Do not install the TP screw yet.
 Make certain the idle speed adjustment screw was backed out (6) turns.
 The plate will ONLY center fully in carburetor throat if the idle speed adjustment screw does not touch the throttle lever!
 In addition to the advice from Gerry Farell below, snap the throttle shut a number of times from 1/4 open to be certain that the throttle plate is centered in the throat of the carburetor BEFORE tightening the screw.

 When you place the throttle flap back, ensure it closes completely before tightening it to its shaft, and don't push too hard while tightening it or you will bend the delicate shaft.
 Add one small drop of [BLUE threadlock] to its central screw.
 Mount the carb on the engine and make sure the throttle cable permits the complete throttle assembly to open and return “all the way” against the stop! - Gerry Farell

-10. Reassemble everything, start the engine, and adjust the low speed system of WG-8 or the WB-37.
+11. Reassemble everything, start the engine, and adjust the low speed system (go to this link for instructions WG-8).
 The more the midrange performance improves, the more chance that you will not be able to adjust the idle low enough to keep the propeller from spinning in a clutched engine.
 If you cannot adjust the idle properly (too fast with the cone screw not contacting the throttle lever), get another throttle plate and start over.